vtrohit/hiring-app/README.md

-In SonarAnalysis, use the below code. sonar.projectKey=Test
+In SonarAnalysis, use the below code.. sonar.projectKey=Test

 sonar.sources=.